DaenaDreyfuss/S4Fiori/S4-Fiori-extension-tutorial.md

 ### Prerequisites
    - The "**S4Cloud_Business_Partner**" destination has been configured in you CF sub-account
    (generally, this would have been done by your sub-account administrator on the sub-account level).
-   **If you still don't have such destination or equivalent one, ask your sub-account administrator to create it, before you continue with this tutorial.**
+   **If you still don't have such destination or an equivalent one, ask your sub-account administrator to create one before continuing with this tutorial.**

 ### Bind Application to S/4 HANA OData Cloud Service
    1. From the command pallet (F1) run the "**Add OData Service**" command